Germany's Transgender Law seen as 'archaic, degrading' | DW | 28.12.2020

 "It really is such a hassle and inconvenience to change your legal name and gender," Felicia Rolletschke explained.
 She should know — she went through the process herself, between 2015 and 2018.

 Rolletschke is a 26-year-old workshop leader and public speaker based in Berlin.
-After growing up in a "very Catholic" Bavarian village of 4,000 people, she moved to the German capital aged 17 to attend university.
-It was there that she came out as a trans* woman for the first time, aged 21.
+After growing up in a "very Catholic" Bavarian village of 4,000 people, she moved to the German capital at the age of 17 to attend university.
+It was there that she came out as a trans* woman for the first time, at 21.

 After coming to terms with her identity and coming out to friends and family, Rolletschke began the process of legally changing her name and gender in the German courts.